-If you have the requirement to exchange money in the near future, get in contact to find out how you can benefit from our service.
-Feel free to contact me directly here.
+If you have the requirement to exchange money and would like to be kept up-to-date with market movement, feel free to contact me directly here.